 IO-Link: 8 Advantages Simply Explained

-The IO-Link communication protocol has become a recognized standard in almost every branch of industry.
-The microcontrollers used make the sensors even more intelligent and can store parameter settings and provide additional information about device status and signal quality.
-This makes it easy to replace defective sensors since stored settings can be automatically transferred to new sensors during operation.
-IO-Link can be integrated into any network independently of the fieldbus via point-to-point connection and 3-wire standard cabling.
-An IO-Link master can also be used to operate both IO-Link and conventional switching signals with identical wiring.
-In addition, IO-Link sensors can be connected to conventional digital inputs.
-Read more about these and other advantages in this blog.
+As a communication protocol, IO-Link is now a recognized standard in virtually all industries.
+The microcontrollers used make the sensors even more intelligent and can provide additional information about the device status or signal quality as well as store parameter settings.
+This makes it very easy to replace defective sensors, as new sensors can automatically adopt the stored settings during operation.
+In addition, IO-Link can be integrated into any network independently of the fieldbus via a point-to-point connection and standard 3-wire cabling.
+Mixed operation of IO-Link and conventional switching signals with identical wiring is also possible via an IO-Link master.
+Another advantage – IO-Link sensors can also be connected to conventional digital inputs.
+Read more about these and other advantages of IO-Link in our blog post …

-IO-Link is a communication standard for connecting smart sensors and actuators to an automation system.
-An IO-Link system consists of a point-to-point connection between an IO-Link device and master.
-The IO-Link master establishes the connection between IO-Link devices and the automation system.
+IO-Link is a communication standard for intelligent sensors and actuators for connection to an automation system.
+An IO-Link system consists of a point-to-point connection between an IO-Link device and an IO-Link master.
+The IO-Link master establishes the connection between the IO-Link devices and the automation system.